DashieLashie/Tarea1-CloudComputing/README.md

 #### The documentation shows all the necesary information for you to make use of this simple API <p>

-#### There are 2 URLs that you can use, the local one `http://localhost:8080` and the one that is on the cloud platform `https://riot-api-server.herokuapp.com` (while using the URL hosted on the cloud platform it might be down sometimes, this is because the API KEY needs to be updated every 24hr).
-All responses will return data in `json`.
+#### Once you have everything setup, you can run the code and connect to it using `http://localhost:3000/` plus the additional routes depending on what you'd like to do.
+All responses will return data in `json` format.

 ## **GET Methods**